T, Ice: KPWR, 1997-98. He is an actor and recording artist.

 (Richard Turnage, Eric Tracy, and Karen Tyndall)

-Talley, Rick: KABC, 1980-82; KGIL, 1985-86.
+TALLEY, Rick: KABC, 1980-82; KGIL, 1985-86.
 Rick was host of KABC's "SportsTalk," a program that went through many hosts.
 No matter who his partner was, Rick was always the calm host.
 In addition to his radio work, Rick was a columnist for the Daily News.
 He also wrote the Jay Johnstone book, Temporary Insanity and Over the Edge.
 Rick was a commanding figure at 6'2" tall.
 He later went to work for a Las Vegas sports radio network.
-He died in 1995 after suffering with dementia and complications from a brain tumor.
+He died in August 8, 1995 after suffering with dementia and complications from a brain tumor.
 He was 60.

 Tanaka, T.N.: KFI, 1981.
 Tanaka works with the family business in Port Hueneme supervising two strawberry ranches.